strapi/strapi/docs/3.0.0-beta.x/guides/jwt-validation.md

     }
 ```

-The `jwt.getToken` will throw and error it the token don't come from Strapi.
-So if it's not a Strapi `JWT` token, lets test if it's an Auth0 token.
+The `jwt.getToken` will throw an error if the token doesn't come from Strapi.
+So if it's not a Strapi `JWT` token, let's test if it's an Auth0 one.

 We will have to write our validation code before throwing an error.

-By using the [Auth0 get user profile](https://auth0.com/docs/api/authentication?http#get-user-info) documentation, I will verify a valid user match with the current `JWT`
+By using the [Auth0 get user profile](https://auth0.com/docs/api/authentication?http#get-user-info) documentation, you will verify a valid user matches with the current `JWT`

 ```js
 const _ = require('lodash');